Skip to content

 TL;DR

-This paper formally defines the UAV Reasoning Segmentation task, constructs the DRSeg benchmark comprising 10K high-resolution UAV images with chain-of-thought reasoning annotations, and proposes the dual-path pixel-level multimodal large language model PixDLM as a strong baseline.
+This paper defines the UAV Reasoning Segmentation task, constructs the DRSeg benchmark containing 10K high-resolution UAV images with Chain-of-Thought (CoT) annotations, and proposes a dual-path pixel-level multimodal large language model, PixDLM, as a baseline.

 Background & Motivation

-Background: Reasoning Segmentation aims to identify regions in an image satisfying conditions described by free-form textual instructions.
-Models such as LISA and PixelLM have demonstrated the capacity of multimodal large language models (MLLMs) for implicit reasoning and pixel-level segmentation in ground-view scenarios.
+Background: Reasoning segmentation aims to identify regions in an image that satisfy specific conditions based on free-form text instructions.
+Models such as LISA and PixelLM have demonstrated the ability of multimodal large language models (MLLMs) to perform implicit reasoning and pixel-level segmentation in ground-view scenarios.

-Limitations of Prior Work: Existing reasoning segmentation models and datasets are predominantly built upon ground-view or nadir-view imagery, whose visual assumptions—moderate resolution, limited scale variation, stable camera orientation, and relatively large object sizes—are fundamentally inapplicable to UAV imagery.
-UAV images present three unique challenges: (1) high-altitude oblique perspectives continuously alter projective geometry; (2) extreme scale variation and densely packed small objects, with many critical targets spanning only tens of pixels; and (3) ultra-high-resolution scenes requiring simultaneous reasoning over global semantics and fine-grained high-frequency details.
+Limitations of Prior Work: Existing reasoning segmentation models and datasets are primarily based on ground-view or nadir-view images.
+Their visual assumptions (moderate resolution, limited scale variation, stable camera orientation, large target size) are inapplicable to UAV imagery.
+UAV images face three unique challenges: (1) perspective geometry continuously changing due to high-altitude oblique views; (2) extreme scale variations and dense small objects, where many critical targets occupy only dozens of pixels; (3) ultra-high-resolution scenes requiring simultaneous reasoning over global semantics and minute high-frequency details.

-Key Challenge: Existing MLLMs typically employ low-resolution visual tokenization, causing fine-grained UAV details to be lost during compression.
-Moreover, the absence of a reasoning segmentation benchmark specifically tailored to UAV scenarios impedes systematic research progress.
+Key Challenge: Existing MLLMs typically use low-resolution visual tokenization, causing fine-grained UAV details to be lost during compression.
+Furthermore, the lack of reasoning segmentation benchmarks specifically for UAV scenarios hinders systematic research progress.

-Goal: (1) Formally define the UAV Reasoning Segmentation task and construct a dedicated benchmark dataset; (2) propose a baseline model capable of jointly handling global semantics and local details.
+Goal: (1) Formally define the UAV Reasoning Segmentation task and construct a dedicated benchmark dataset; (2) Propose a baseline model capable of processing both global semantics and local details.

-Key Insight: The semantic reasoning requirements of UAV imagery are organized along three dimensions—spatial reasoning, attribute reasoning, and scene-level reasoning—corresponding to positional relationships, visual states, and global context, respectively.
+Key Insight: Semantic requirements for UAV reasoning are organized into three dimensions—spatial reasoning, attribute reasoning, and scene-level reasoning—corresponding to positional relationships, visual states, and global context, respectively.

-Core Idea: A dual-path visual encoder (global low-resolution path + high-resolution structural path) is employed to preserve small-object and boundary cues, which are then combined with LLM-driven reasoning for pixel-level segmentation.
+Core Idea: Use a dual-path visual encoder (global low-resolution path + high-resolution structural path) to preserve small objects and boundary cues, combined with LLM-driven reasoning for pixel-level segmentation.

 Method